 Sid: Super excited to have you on.
-Theo has a number of years of customer experience positions under his belt.
-Both in terms of a telephonic company where he was a technical support rep and more recently with Workable where he’s on the customer education side.
+Theo has a number of years of customer operations positions under his belt.
+Both in terms of a telephonic company where he was a technical support rep and more recently with Workable where he’s on the customer operations side.
 Hopefully I got that right Theo but maybe if you can give us a little more insight into your experience, that would be great.

 Theo: Yes, perfect.
 You got everything right.
 I have quite a few years of experience in various support and operations roles.
 Recently, actually last week I was happy to accept the position as the customer educational specialist in Workable.

 Theo: Thank you so much.
 It has been a great few years working with different companies.
 Mostly, in the troubleshooting and customer support and customer-to-customer end but recently in Workable in the business to customer end.
 I’m very glad to have seen both sides of the coin if I may say so.

 Sid: That’s fantastic.
 Tell us a little bit about how you got started into support.
 I was going through your profile and it seems like you started off in the social media space, if I got that right.
 Tell us a little bit about your journey.